oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

 If your organization performs intensive queries at varied times, auto scaling will ramp up and ramp down CPU resources when needed.

-As in our lab example below, if a customer provisions an Autonomous Database with 4 base ECPUs and enables auto scaling, they will immediately have access to 3x the 4 base ECPUs provisioned; therefore 12 ECPUs.
+As in our lab example below, if a customer provisions an Autonomous AI Database with 4 base ECPUs and enables auto scaling, they will immediately have access to 3x the 4 base ECPUs provisioned; therefore 12 ECPUs.
 They will also immediately have access to 3x the IO.

 The customer is charged only for the actual average number of ECPUs used per hour, between 2 and 6 ECPUs.